jinghuazhao/PW-pipeline/README.md

 ### Output

-The output will be available from individual directories named after the software you choose, and in case all software are used the output will also be an Excel workbook containing results from them.
+The output will be available from individual directories named after the software you choose, and optionally in case all software are used the output can also be an Excel workbook containing combined results.

 ## EXAMPLE